bitmark-inc/jobs/Backend Engineer.md

 - Strong English communication skills
 - Strong coding skills and computer science fundamentals
-- Experience with Golang development
+- Experience with Golang
-- Knowledge of cryptography and advanced usage (Tor, cryptocurrencies, ...) is a major plus
+- Knowledge of cryptography and cryptographic tools (Eg: Tor, Bitcoin) is a major plus
-- Knowledge of database (PostgreSQL, LevelDB, Redis, …)
+- Knowledge of databases (PostgreSQL, LevelDB, Redis, …)
-- Knowledge of communication methods to interact with frontend applications (WebSockets, RPC, JSON, …)
+- Knowledge of communication methods to interact with  applications and other services (WebSockets, RPC, JSON, …)
 - Knowledge of configuration management (Git, containers, Ansible, Helm, …) in a development environment
 - Able to take the initiative